 Stage 2: Annotation and Models Training

-Compile the Unet-based pipeline file and deploy MONAI Label server in order to perform training.
+Compiled the Unet-based pipeline and deployed MONAI Label server for performing training network.

 Annotation was performed through human labeling with the settings and the labels specified in the Unet-based pipeline.
 In addition, the annotation was adjusted based on the input LD plane (sagittal or transverse).

-Set the parameters (epoch, split-value) and train the network.
+Set the parameters (epoch and split-value) and trained the network.

 Stage 3: Model Development and Refinement